CSXL/solus/README.md

 }
 ```

+### Interface
+A CLI tool that collects requirements from the developer in a conversational
+manner and then generates a project from those requirements.
+The tool will call
+the Query API to help the developer choose the correct technologies and APIs,
+and call the rest of the APIs to generate the project.

 ### Requirements API
-A library that takes in a conversation with the developer about requirements and
+A library that processes a conversation with the developer about requirements and
 generates a YAML file that can be used to generate a project.

 Response Format: